 Another element to weight loss success is thinking ahead and planning your meals.
 It’s not a difficult task but it will help in the long run.

 I created a meal planner to keep track of what I am eating and my workouts.
-I have a horrible habit of skipping breakfast, which is pretty bad for you and can slow down your metabolism.
+I have a horrible habit of skipping breakfast, which is pretty bad and can slow down your metabolism.

 Although I’m not a great fan of eating breakfast, I’ve managed to plan ahead and eat something small in the mornings to keep on track.